cisco-open/terraform-provider-dcloud/docs/data-sources/inventory_telephony.md

 page_title: "dcloud_inventory_telephony Data Source - terraform-provider-dcloud"
 subcategory: ""
 description: |-
-  All the inventory telephony available to be used in a topology
+  All the inventory Telephony Items available to be used in a topology
 ---

 # dcloud_inventory_telephony (Data Source)

-All the inventory telephony available to be used in a topology
+All the inventory Telephony Items available to be used in a topology